 To ensure that you have bank data available as required by SEPA in the near future, all bank details must be converted into the SEPA format. bank.International efficiently converts bank details into IBAN and BIC format, which eases the path for further project steps.
 To protect your SEPA bank data from renewed pollution, bank.International enables you to check your bank data immediately during input.
 It establishes whether the IBAN syntax is correct; that all information required for generating an IBAN is fulfilled and that the IBAN can be clearly allocated to a specific bank.
 The IBAN itself is validated.
 You can enrich any missing information – such as the complete bank name, bank sort code, BIC, post code or location – with reference data from SWIFT (Society for Worldwide Interbank Financial Telecommunication).

-You can use bank.International for processing single records, either as an on-premise solution embedded in your system environment, or as Software as a Service (SaaS) directly from Uniserv.
+You can use bank.International for processing single records, either as an on-premises solution embedded in your system environment, or as Software as a Service (SaaS) directly from Uniserv.
 Large quantities of data are processed either locally (on premises), or with data processing services in our computer centre.

 If your company is reliant upon direct debit payments, SEPA means that you must take important new steps.
 In the future, direct debit orders must be obtained in writing from all affected partners.
 However, this is only possible when your contact master data (in particular the address information) is up-to-date, fully complete and free of errors.